djouallah/duckdb_fabric_demo/README.md

 ## 🚀 How to Use

-1. Download the Python Notebook (simple_orchestrator) from this repo, notice, it is a pure python notebook and does not require spark
+1. Download the Python Notebook (process_data) from this repo, notice, it is a pure python notebook and does not require spark
 2. Import it to Fabric Workspace
 3.  click **Run All**
 4. (optional) Update the following values: